MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-get-started.md

 :::image type="content" source="media/service-get-started/report-reading-view.png" alt-text="Screenshot that shows how to switch to the Reading view of a report canvas.":::

 In the Editing view, you can modify reports because you're the *owner* and *creator* of the report.
-When you share your report with colleagues, often they can only interact with the report in Reading view.
+When you share your report with colleagues, they often can interact with the report in Reading view only.
 Other users are *consumers* of reports in your **My workspace**.

-When you're ready to continue to develop your report, select **Edit**:
+When you're ready to continue to working on your report, select **Edit**:

 :::image type="content" source="media/service-get-started/report-editing-view.png" alt-text="Screenshot that shows how to switch to the Editing view of a report canvas.":::

 ## Step 2: Create a chart in a report

 After you connect data to build a report, you're ready to start exploring.
 When you find an interesting item, you can save it on the report canvas.
-You can pin the item to a dashboard to monitor it for changes over time.
+You can pin the item to a dashboard to monitor the data for changes over time.

 We can start by adding a column chart to the report in the editor to build a visualization of the data.

 1. In the **Data** pane, select the arrow next to the **financials** heading to show the data items.

    Some data items have a sigma symbol (&Sigma;) next to the name.
-Power BI displays the sigma to identify data that has numeric values.
+Power BI displays the sigma next to data that has numeric values.

    :::image type="content" source="media/service-get-started/data-pane-sigma-symbol.png" alt-text="Screenshot that shows items in the Data pane with a sigma symbol to indicate the data has numeric values.":::